robjg/oddjob/README.txt

 - A Map Type has been added.
 The keys must be strings but the values can be any type.
 - Structural jobs no longer attempt to Stop their children when destroyed.
-  If they are running they return to the ready state.
   This allows child jobs to distinguish between being stopped and destroyed.
 - Timers now use a separate TimerState not a ParentState.
 This allows them to be STARTABLE like services.
 - Service states have been renamed from READY to STARTABLE and COMPLETE to STOPPED.
 These states have different icons which makes it easier to see the overview of a job sequence from Oddjob Explorer.
-- If job will now support an asynchronous child job.
+- If job will now supports an asynchronous child job.
 - Added a new Service Finder to the Arooa Tools so that components can find services themselves.
 - Structural jobs (sequential/parallel) will not time out when stopping.
 The